webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration.md

 - **Redo Log Buffer**
   - database **transaction logs** are stored.
 Allow you to rebuild database on failure.
   - when changes are made to database(**UPDATE**), they need to get updated in Buffer Cache and Shared pool.
+  - allows recent transactions to be reapplied after database restore from backup.
   - written periodically to file for backup.
 If lost, oracle database cannot start.
   - multiplexing, write to multiple logs for redundancy.
   - extension is `.log`, but they are not log files.
 Delete them and lose database.